last update: July 23, 2020

 Meetings and events on parish grounds are still suspended until further notice.
 We encourage our organizations to continue online meetings through ZOOM.

-The Blessed Sacrament will still be unexposed until further notice.
-The Adoration Chapel will be open 24/7 for individual prayer.
-No more than 3 people in the Chapel.
+The Adoration Chapel is still open 24/7.
+Hours of Exposition of the Most Blessed Sacrament will be Monday 8:30 AM – Tuesday 6:15 AM, Wednesday 8:30 AM – Thursday 6:15 AM, and Friday 8:30 AM – Saturday 7:45 AM.
+No more than 4 people in the Chapel.
 If the chapel is full, you may enter the church.
 The door code is 1355.

 Unfortunately, once the Church and Parish Hall are both full, we will not be able to accommodate additional people.
 We will be monitoring Mass attendance very closely as we return to public Masses and consider how best to meet the needs of our parish.
 We expect to learn a lot in the first few weeks and are grateful for everyone’s patience during this difficult time.